Estimated reading time: 9 minutes

 6. Come up with a timeline and stick to it

 Content Creation Timelines are super helpful before you put together a posting schedule/content calendar!
-They help you to become aware of how long each type of content takes to create and all the different steps involved.
+They help you become more aware of how long each piece of content takes to create and all the different steps involved.
 Once you know those two things, you can choose a content creation project from the list you made in the previous step and break it into pieces.
 Assign each step a due date (while ensuring there’s enough time to create the article without rushing).

-Once you have your content, due dates assigned and everyone is on the same page, move on to the next step!
+Once you have your content, due dates assigned, and everyone is on the same page, move on to the next step!